Phones · Resale guide

 Documentation

-- Gather original box, charger, and cable.
-Each of these can add ₹500-₹1,000 to the perceived value.
-Buyers prefer complete packages.
+- Gather original box, charger, cable: Each original accessory adds to the perceived value, often ₹500-₹1,000 for the set.
+Buyers prefer completeness.

 Listing Photography